RetroPie/RetroPie-Docs/docs/8Bitdo-Controller.md

 ![Hack Off](https://s22.postimg.org/df349yl29/2_5_Turn_hack_off.jpg)

 **5)** Make sure your controller is powered on and searching for a connection.
-With the FC30 Pro, this is done by holding the power button (left hand side of base of controller) on until the side blue lights illuminate.
+With the FC30 Pro, this is done by holding the power button (left-hand side of the base of the controller) on until the side blue lights illuminate.
 With the SFC30 this is done by holding the R+Start buttons until the blue LED lights up.
 Holding down the R shoulder button and then pressing start button ensures the controller is in the correct mode.

 **6)** Choose the "Register and Connect to Bluetooth Device"
 ![Main Bluetooth Menu](https://s22.postimg.org/lai92ik2p/3_Main_Bluetooth_Menu.jpg)